krahets/hello-algo/en/docs/chapter_dynamic_programming/knapsack_problem.md

 # 0-1 Knapsack problem

 The knapsack problem is an excellent introductory problem for dynamic programming and is the most common type of problem in dynamic programming.
-It has many variants, such as the 0-1 knapsack problem, the complete knapsack problem, and the multiple knapsack problem, etc.
+It has many variants, such as the 0-1 knapsack problem, the unbounded knapsack problem, and the multiple knapsack problem, etc.

 In this section, we will first solve the most common 0-1 knapsack problem.